JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/FRONTEND-API-ARCHITECTURE.md

 - **ProvenanceService (Backend)**: Tracks complete data lifecycle, maintains provenance chains on the server, and ensures cryptographic verification.
 Authoritative source for provenance.
 - **MetricsService**: Manages real-time system metrics with server-side provenance tracking for data origin and transformations.
-- **KablanService**: Handles Kanban board state via WebSockets, with the server managing state and provenance history.
+- **KanbanService**: Handles Kanban board state via WebSockets, with the server managing state and provenance history.
 - **DiagnosticsService**: Tracks health data with server-side source provenance for verification and compliance evidence.
 - **LoggerService**: Collects, filters, and exports logs in real time with server-managed data provenance for each event.
 - **BackendStatusService**: Monitors gateway states with server-side provenance tracking for connection events.